 In addition to his rock and roll education, John has studied music at the Royal Conservatory of Music and at York University.
 John has composed original music for multiple short and feature films and documentary television.
 His songs have been featured in multiple feature films.

 When the building was purchased in 2001, the old brick walls were crumbling, the floor was oil and dirt, the roof was caving in, and the dilapidated wooden barn doors were falling off their hinges.
 After the structure was resuscitated, what is now the live room was the first part of the studio to be built.
-At a size of 14x30 ft with 9.5 ft ceilings, this room originally accommodated both performers and recorders.
-The adjacent control room is 12 x 22 ft with 11ft ceilings.
-Construction in this half of the studio was completed in the fall of 2005.
+At a size of 14x30 ft with 10 ft ceilings, this room originally accommodated both performers and recorders.
+The adjacent control room was completed in the fall of 2005 and is 12 x 22 ft with 11ft ceilings.
+An 8x11 additional isolation room was added in 2012.

 Two colourful features remain from the original building; the red and orange brick walls and the distinctive green colour of the front entrance.